 This method is also called the ‘Paper Bag Floor‘.
 If you already have a concrete floor in place but are looking for an inexpensive and DIY way to remodel it without a ton of expense then this could be a solid option.

 Plus, since the process is done on a concrete floor it should last for years to come.
 If you have damage to the floor, then it should also be inexpensive enough to maintain as well.

 11. Concrete Flooring

-> If you are needing a solid flooring option, then concrete could be a good way to go.
-It is rather expensive because usually you have to have someone come pour the floor for you.
+If you are needing a solid flooring option, then concrete could be a good way to go.
+It is rather expensive because usually, you have to have someone come to pour the floor for you.

-> However, if you have the equipment and the know-how then you could potentially tackle this project by yourself, but I wouldn’t recommend it for beginners.
+However, if you have the equipment and the know-how then you could potentially tackle this project by yourself, but I wouldn’t recommend it for beginners.
 Though this floor is very functional and would be good for a basement, it is also very cold.